-While IRS Publication 915 provides a way to calculate how much of your lump sum payment is taxable, the formula is highly technical and confusing for the majority of people.
-It is recommended that you contact a tax professional or purchase tax prep software to assist you in filing your taxes after you receive your lump sum back payment from Social Security.
-While these options are not free, they could help you avoid overpaying your taxes by a much larger amount.
+While IRS Publication 915 provides a way to calculate how much of your lump-sum payment is taxable, the formula is highly technical and confusing for the majority of people.
+We recommend that you contact a tax professional or purchase tax prep software to assist you in filing your taxes after you receive your lump-sum back payment from Social Security.
+While these options aren't free, they could help you avoid overpaying your taxes by a much larger amount.

 Whether you'll owe federal income tax while receiving Social Security disability depends on whether you file individually or jointly and how much "provisional income" you report.
-Provisional income includes your adjusted gross income (AGI), any tax-exempt interest you earned, and half of your Social Security disability benefits.
+Provisional income includes just half of your Social Security disability benefits and, if you have any, the rest of your adjusted gross income (AGI) and any tax-exempt interest you earned.

 If disability benefits are your only source of income, you'll almost certainly not owe any federal income tax.
 But if you're filing as an individual with provisional income between $25,000 and $34,000, up to 50% of your disability benefits are considered taxable income.
 If you have provisional income over $34,000, 85% of your benefits are taxable.

-Of course, you could owe state taxes on your disability backpay, but most states don't tax Social Security disability benefits.
+Of course, you could owe state taxes on your disability back pay, but most states don't tax Social Security disability benefits.
 About a dozen states do tax benefits, however, either the same way as the feds or only if you make over a certain amount of adjusted gross income.
-For information about your particular states, see our article on state taxation of Social Security disability benefits.
+For information about your particular state, see our article on state taxation of Social Security disability benefits.

 Each year only a fraction of Social Security Disability Insurance (SSDI) recipients owe federal income taxes, usually because a spouse is working or the recipient has passive income from rental properties or investments.
 As for Supplemental Security Income (SSI), because of the SSI income limits, almost no SSI beneficiaries earn enough to owe income tax.
-As a result, Social Security does not automatically withhold any of your disability lump sum amount, or any of your monthly check, for tax purposes.
+As a result, Social Security doesn't automatically withhold any of your disability lump-sum amount, or any of your monthly disability check, for tax purposes.